-- (e) A description of any existing and previous business relationships with Indian tribes, including ownership interests in those businesses; - (f) A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses; - (g) The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - (h) For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition if any; - (i) For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations), within 10 years of the date of the application, the name and address of the court involved and the date and disposition; - (j) For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, if such criminal charge is within 10 years of the date of the application and is not otherwise listed pursuant to paragraph 1.(h) or 1.(i) of this section, the criminal charge, the name and address of the court involved and the date and disposition; - (k) The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted; - (I) A current photograph; - (m) Any other information the Tribe deems relevant; and - (n) Fingerprints consistent with procedures adopted by the Tribe according to 25 C.F.R.
-522.2(h).

-2. The Tribe shall conduct an investigation sufficient to make a determination under subsection D. below.
+- d.
+Current business and residence telephone numbers; - e.
+A description of any existing and previous business relationships with Indian Tribes, including ownership interests in those businesses; - f.
+A description of any previous or existing business relationships with the gaming industry generally, including ownership interests in those businesses; - g.
+The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - h.
+For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition if any, - i.
+For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations), within 10 years of the date of the application, the name and address of the court involved and the date and disposition; - j.
+For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, if such criminal charge is within 10 years of the date of the application and is not otherwise listed pursuant to paragraph (1) (h) or (1) (i) of this section, the criminal charge, the name and address of the court involved and the date and disposition, - k.
+The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted; - 1.
+A current photograph; - m.
+Any other information the Tribe deems relevant, and - n.
+Fingerprints consistent with procedures adopted by the Tribe according to 25 C.F.R. s 522.2 (h). - 2.
+The Tribe shall conduct an investigation sufficient to make a determination under subsection D. below.
 In conducting a background investigation, the Tribe or its agent shall promise to keep confidential the identity of each person interviewed in the course of the investigation.

-D. Eligibility Determination.
+D. Eligibility Determination

-The Tribe shall review a person's prior activities, criminal record, if any, and reputation, habits and associations to make a finding concerning the eligibility of a key employee or primary management official for employment in a gaming operation.
-If the Tribe determines that employment of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming, a tribal gaming operation shall not employ that person in a key employee or primary management official position.
+The Tribe shall review a person's prior activities, criminal record, if any, and reputation, habits and associations to make a finding concerning the eligibility of a key employee or primary management official for employment of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming, a tribal gaming operation shall not employ that person in a key employee or primary management official position.